-Over the course of the year, we completed the structural frame and roof; enclosed the frame with wall panels and blockwork and installed mechanical and electrical equipment.
+Over the course of the year, we completed the structural frame and roof, enclosed the frame with wall panels and blockwork, and installed mechanical and electrical equipment.
 Additionally, the main pool tanks have been installed and lined.
 A moveable pool floor will enable us to operate one end of variable depths, and our two bulkheads can create different zones for multiple activities.
-We've also installed two zoom tubes with access tower that will provide lots of excitement for everyone who uses it.
+We've also installed two zoom tubes with an access tower.

-The project is on schedule to open later in 2024, on budget and with a target of five (5) GreenStar rating.
-80% of surplus construction waste that would normally go to fill has also been recycled.
+The project is on schedule to open later in 2024, on budget, and with a target of five Green Star rating.
+80% of surplus construction waste that would normally go to fill has been recycled.

-Making swimming and council pool facilities more accessible has been a priority, and when Naenae pool opens in the next financial year it will also mark the start of free swimming lessons for under 10s when accompanied by an adult with a community services card.
+Making swimming facilities more accessible has been a priority.
+When Te Ngaengae Pool opens in the next financial year it will also mark the start of free pool entry for under 10s when accompanied by an adult with a Community Services Card.

 New designs for the Walter Mildenhall Park were also released, designed in collaboration with the Naenae Community Advisory Group and wider community.
-The park is situated by the new pool and fitness centre and is an important part of the wider project enhancing and developing the surrounding urban environment.
-There was support for activities such as play spaces, BBQ areas, picnic spots, wheeled activities, gardens, leisure activities and artistic displays.
+The park is situated by the new pool and is an important part of the wider project enhancing the surrounding urban environment.
+There was support for activities such as play spaces, BBQ areas, picnic spots, wheeled activities, gardens, and artistic displays.